 The Topo Athletic Terraventure is a great option for women who are looking for a shoe that offers ample toe-splaying opportunity and a supportive midsole.
 This shoe is great for a plethora of conditions and distances on the trail.
 It features a super roomy toe box in addition to thick, responsive EVA cushioning.
 This cushioning provides protection all day as you put down the miles.
-In addition, the fit could work for any type of foot, but due to the construct of the shoe, we'd recommend trying it on before buying.
+The fit could work for any foot, but due to the construct of the shoe, we'd recommend trying it on before buying.

 The uppers are thin, but not super flexible or comfortable for really long runs on the toes.

 While the toe box is wide, we have a few qualms with the construct of the upper in this shoe.
-While the upper is nice and breathable, it feels rigid, not soft, and it isn't very flexible.
-When wearing it for long periods of time, some of our testers experienced discomfort on the tops of their toes, earning blisters after about 10 miles of wear.
-This is largely due to the lack of volume in this toe box from the top of the shoe to the midsole.
-The Altra Lone Peak 3.5, a shoe with a similar construct, also features a wide toe box and provides a similar level of toe splay.
+While the upper is breathable, it feels rigid, not soft, and it isn't very flexible.
+When wearing it for long periods, some of our testers experienced discomfort on the tops of their toes, earning blisters after about 10 miles of wear.
+This fact is primarily due to the lack of volume in this toe box from the top of the shoe to the midsole.
+The Altra Lone Peak 3.5, a shoe with a similar construct, also features a full toe box and provides a similar level of toe splay.
 However, it offers more volume in the forefoot (from top to bottom) and softer materials on the upper, making it a better option for some.
 That said, this is feedback from only a few testers with larger, more voluminous feet.
 Our testers with flatter feet didn't experience this issue.